cdk8s-team/cdk8s/rfc/helm-synthesis.md

 * **[helm-x](https://github.com/mumoshu/helm-x) and [chartify](https://github.com/helmfile/chartify) libraries**

-  These libraries provide users with functionality to convert Kubernetes resource YAMLs to Helm Charts.
-These can be used to generate helm charts from our generated manifests from CDK8s App.
-Currently, these are version 0.x.x, which means adding these to support this feature could result in added maintenance load for the team.
+  One of the functionality that these libraries provide users is to convert Kubernetes resource YAMLs to Helm Charts.
+These can be used to generate helm charts from our generated manifests from CDK8s app.
+Currently, these are version `0.x.x`, which means adding these to support our feature could result in added maintenance load for the team.
 I believe adding a solution of our own would give us more control and not limit us to a library's functionality.

 ### What are the drawbacks of this solution?

-* **Synthesis would result in overwriting existing manifests** If we generate a helm chart with this approach and re-run synthesis with some changes to our resources.
+* **Synthesis would result in overwriting existing manifests**

+    If we generate a helm chart with this approach and re-run synthesis with some changes to our resources.
 This would result in overwriting the existing manifests completely without any checks.

 ### What is the high-level project plan?

 * **Support helm format**

    - Add support for `--format` flag and set default to CDK8s.
 Set flag to [hide](https://github.com/yargs/yargs/pull/190) for now.
    - Create helm chart structure and template relevant files
    - Synthesize application to helm chart structure